malejandramunoz/TNT-Repository/AQUAire.md

 *How can it be measured*

-By allowing submissions from cutomers to be reviewed to make sure they trustworthy.
-Scoping to see if sources for loactions are sill functional and reliable
+By allowing submissions from cutomers to be reviewed to make sure they trustworthy and scoping to see if sources for loactions are sill functional and reliable.

 ## In scope - Alejandra